AdirGelkop/AgriMarket/README.md

 - **Proof of Quality**: NFT certificates provide verifiable crop history
 - **Efficiency**: Direct farmer-to-retailer transactions
 - **User Experience**: Intuitive web interface for non-technical users

+## 📝 Notes

+This is a **Proof of Concept (POC)** developed for educational purposes.
+The platform demonstrates:
+- Smart contract development and deployment
+- Web3 integration with real blockchain networks
+- User interface design for decentralized applications
+- Understanding of blockchain technology principles

+The project successfully connects to Sepolia testnet and executes real blockchain transactions, proving the viability of blockchain-based agricultural marketplace solutions.

 ---